Criminal Background Checks: What You Need To Know

 GoodHire makes employment screening easy.
 Our user-friendly dashboard, intuitive workflows, and built-in compliance tools help simplify the background screening process.
 Let us know how many checks you need, provide some information about your company, then select the pre-bundled package that fits for your needs.

 All of our pre-bundled packages include a Nationwide Criminal Databases search and Sex Offender Registry search.
-We also offer options to customize your background checks with add-on searches, such as Motor Vehicle Record checks, Education Verification, and Employment Verification, for a more complete background check.
+We also offer options to customize your background checks with add-on searches, such as Motor Vehicle Record (MVR) checks, Education Verification, and Employment Verification, for a more complete background check.

 Employers that use a background check company, such as GoodHire, to run a background check must follow federal, state, and even local laws that regulate employment screening.
 The federal Fair Credit Reporting Act (FCRA) sets out requirements for consumer reporting agencies (employment screeners like GoodHire), as well as rules that the employers who use the reports must follow.
 Find out everything you need to know in to get started with background checks in our guide, Background Check Basics: What Employers Need to Know.